 - the world needs its atmospheric CO2 for the survival and fertilisation of plant life: it thus supports all life on earth.

-- atmospheric CO2, whether Man-made or in great part Naturally Occurring, is not pollutant.
+- atmospheric CO2, whether Man-made or for the greatest part Naturally Occurring, is the essential fertiliser for all plants and in no way pollutant.

-- the most important Greenhouse gas is water, both as vapour and clouds, causing up to ~95% of the essential warming that keeps the planet as a whole habitable.
+- the most important Greenhouse gas is water, both as vapour and clouds, causing up to ~95% of the essential warming that keeps planet Earth habitable.

 - the effectiveness of CO2 as a Greenhouse gas diminishes logarithmically with increasing concentration.